The longest place name in the world?

-Beginning with the interesting – after crossing the Menai Strait on Pont Britannia (yet another construction by that inimitable engineer Thomas Telford), we first stumble upon
+After crossing the Menai Strait on Pont Britannia (yet another construction by that inimitable engineer Thomas Telford), we first stumble upon

 Llanfair what, you ask?
 Why, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, of course.
 Now, try saying that 3 times fast.
 Or just once, even.
 This is how the Welsh say it.
+Is this the longest place name in the world?

-It means St Mary’s Church in the Hollow of the White Hazel near a Rapid Whirlpool and the Church of St Tysilio of the Red Cave.
+St Mary’s Church in the Hollow of the White Hazel near a Rapid Whirlpool and the Church of St Tysilio of the Red Cave.

 Originally named Llanfair Pwllgwyngyll (stop after “Whirlpool”), the even longer name was constructed in the 1860s to give the local train station the longest name in Britain, as a PR-scheme to attract more visitors.
 As if Llanfair Pwllgwyngyll wasn’t enough of a tongue twister.